 Teen Summer Jobs | Are You Exempt From Federal Withholding?

 Editor’s Note: Finding a summer job is great for many reasons, but sometimes teenagers just don’t know where to begin.
-Learn more about teen summer jobs — and if they (or you) are you exempt from state and federal withholding.
+Learn more about teen summer jobs and helping to fill out Form W-4 for minors — see if you (or your child) is exempt from state and federal withholding.

 Working part-time while in school is a great way for teens to build up future savings.
 Even if your teen won’t be making enough to cover the kinds of expenses they’ll have in the future, earning money through part-time or summer jobs will still make an impact.

-While this job may not cover their college tuition, it can help your teen finance other student-related expenses, such as textbooks, transportation, groceries and dorm furnishings.
+While this job will not cover their college tuition, it can help your teen finance other student-related expenses, such as textbooks, transportation, groceries, and dorm furnishings.
 These are all expenses that can eat up loan money and add to the eventual interest.

 When it comes to finding a summer job, have your teen first ask friends and family that may be able to assist them.
 Maybe it is a friend who works at the local café.
 Or, perhaps a family member is a doctor or other professional who needs help answering phones at the office.
 This is an appropriate first step to test the waters and see what is out there within reach.